akasaki1211/boneDynamicsNode/README.md

 Select the joint and execute "Bake Simulation" from the "Key" menu.
 Then delete the boneDynamicsNode.

 ### Requirements for Joint
-All of the following checks can be satisfied by creating joints as usual.
 - Rotate should be [0,0,0], with only the Joint Orient having a value.
 - Do not edit rotatePivot, rotatePivotTranslate, scalePivot, or scalePivotTranslate.
 - Rotate Oeder is only available for xyz.
 - Rotate Axis should remain [0,0,0].
 - Leave Inherits Transform checked.
+- Leave Offset Parent Matrix at its default value.
 - Receive InverseScale from the parent Scale and leave Segment Scale Compensate checked.
 Shear not supported.

+All of the above checkpoints can be satisfied by making joints as usual.

 ## Features
 ### Collisions